Crindigo/era/doc/brainstorm.md

 and it DOES get more expensive to expand the more you do it.
 Maybe send out explorers to tame the wilds, requiring weapons and armor.

+# Reworking Land

+Your territory is split up among regions.
+Each region has a limited amount of land, can hold buildings, and each has its own inventory.
+Everything is shared, buildings can pull and push to the region's shared inventory.
+Then, for complex processing chains, you connect your regions together via transport networks.

+Regions connect via a network of straight edges.
+Connection types include roads, train tracks, power lines, pipelines.
+Items/fluids are limited by speed.
+The cost to build connections is multiplied by distance.

 # Farming

 Use some land to create a farm.
 Farms require a farmer to automate, and each